stephenkyang/tp/docs/DeveloperGuide.md

 - Type `expense add /c transport /n mrt /a 1.00`
 - Type `stats show /v de`
 - Expected output: A message that shows the budget progress, list of deposits, list of expenses, total amount of deposit and expense, and overall progress for current month and year.

 #### Help Stats
 1. Help (Case 1)
 - Type `stats help`
 - Expected output: A message that shows all the available actions.

 #### Help Command
 1. Help (Case 1)
 - Type `help`
-- Expected output: A message that shows all the available commands
+- Expected output: A message that shows all the available commands.

 #### Exit Command
 1. Exit (Case 1)
 - Type `exit`